karinaahumada01/project-1/README.md

 - Mental health issues (anxiety, depression, OCD, insomnia)
 - Music’s effects on mental health (categorized as "improve," "no effect," or "worsen")

+## Research Questions
-### This project focuses on analyzing the Music & Mental Health Survey Results dataset by asking and answering the following questions:
+- This project focuses on analyzing the Music & Mental Health Survey Results dataset by asking and answering the following questions:

-  ####    1. Is there a relationship between age and the reported improvement in mental health from listening to music?
+1. Is there a relationship between age and the reported improvement in mental health from listening to music?
-  ####    2. How do the top 5 favorite music genres influence the mental health of the participants?
+2. How do the top 5 favorite music genres influence the mental health of the participants?
-  ####    3. Which music genre(s) are often correlated to improving specific mental health issues (anxiety, depression, OCD, & insomnia)?
+3. Which music genre(s) are often correlated to improving specific mental health issues (anxiety, depression, OCD, & insomnia)?
-  ####    4. What is the average hourly intake of music per day for participants who saw an improvement in mental health?
+4. What is the average hourly intake of music per day for participants who saw an improvement in mental health?
-  ####    5. Does the combination of music genre and daily listening duration have a significant impact on the likelihood of reported mental health improvement?
+5. Does the combination of music genre and daily listening duration have a significant impact on the likelihood of reported mental health improvement?

-### Each question will be answered with 2 different graphs that best visualize the data pertaining to the questions' goal.
+- Each question will be answered with 2 different graphs that best visualize the data pertaining to the questions' goal.

-#### -- Question 1: Pie Chart and Linear Regression Plot
-#### -- Question 2: Grouped Bar and Pie Chart
+Question 1: Pie Chart and Linear Regression Plot Question 2: Grouped Bar and Pie Chart
-#### -- Question 3: Scatter Plot and Clustered Bar Chart
-#### -- Question 4: Box Plot and Histogram
+Question 3: Scatter Plot and Clustered Bar Chart Question 4: Box Plot and Histogram
-#### -- Question 5: Bar Plot and Scatter Plot
+Question 5: Bar Plot and Scatter Plot

 ## Features

- ### Includes: 'Resources' folder and 'mxmh_main_analysis.ipynb' file
+### Includes:
- #### -- Resources: contains 'mxmh_survey_results.csv' file which is the dataset the main analysis file is done on, and also 10 different png files of screenshots of the graphs from the main analysis file.
+1. Resources Folder:
+- mxmh_survey_results.csv: The main dataset used for analysis.
+- Screenshots of the graphs generated during the analysis (10 PNG files).
+2. Main Analysis File
- #### -- mxmh_main_analysis.ipynb: is the main analysis file that contains code analysis, generated graphs, and detailed explanations for each of the graphs.
+- mxmh_main_analysis.ipynb: A Jupyter Notebook containing the analysis code, generated graphs, and detailed explanations for each visualization.

+## Contributers
+- Angelica Guerrero
+- Daphine Nyangena
+- Jana Naum
+- Karina Ahumada
+- Yolanda Williams

 ## References

-#### Chen, M. (2022).
+1. Chen, M. (2022).
 Attempts about finding aspects that can influence the effects of Music Therapy — UC Irvine Math 10, Fall 2022.
-Github.io. https://christopherdavisuci.github.io/UCI-Math-10-F22/Proj/StudentProjects/MingyuChen.html
+Github.io

-#### Cherry, K. (2019, December 10).
+2. Cherry, K. (2019, December 10).
 How listening to music can have psychological benefits.
-Verywell Mind; Verywell Mind. https://www.verywellmind.com/surprising-psychological-benefits-of-music-4126866
+Verywell Mind.
+Verywell Mind

-#### Frost, A. (2024, January 5).
+3. Frost, A. (2024, January 5).
 How Music Can Improve Your Mental Health.
-The Jed Foundation; The Jed Foundation. https://jedfoundation.org/resource/how-music-can-improve-your-mental-health/
+The Jed Foundation.
+The Jed Foundation

-#### Kubicek, L. (2022, July 25).
+4. Kubicek, L. (2022, July 25).
 Can music improve our health and quality of life?
-Harvard Health; Harvard Health Publishing. https://www.health.harvard.edu/blog/can-music-improve-our-health-and-quality-of-life-202207252786
+Harvard Health Publishing.
+Harvard Health

-#### Millis, M. (2015, October 18).
+5. Millis, M. (2015, October 18).
 Scientists Find 15 Amazing Benefits Of Listening To Music.
-Lifehack; Lifehack. https://www.lifehack.org/317747/scientists-find-15-amazing-benefits-listening-music
+Lifehack.
+Lifehack

-#### ChatGPT was referenced for almost all troubleshooting errors and code revision help and explanations
+6. ChatGPT was referenced for almost all troubleshooting errors, code revisions, and explanations.
-#### OpenAI.
+7. OpenAI.
 (2024, September).
-ChatGPT (Sep 14 version) [Large language model]. https://chat.openai.com/chat
+ChatGPT (Sep 14 version) [Large language model].
+ChatGPT

-#### Rasgaitis, C. (2022, November 21).
-Music & mental health survey results.
-Www.kaggle.com.   https://www.kaggle.com/datasets/catherinerasgaitis/mxmh-survey-results?resource=download
+8. Rasgaitis, C. (2022, November 21).
+Music & Mental Health Survey Results.
+Kaggle

-#### Safarzadeh, L. (2022).
+9. Safarzadeh, L. (2022).
 GitHub - lalesafarzade/Best_seller_books: Collecting data from NYT and rainforest API, analyzing and making a simple app.
-GitHub. https://github.com/lalesafarzade/Best_seller_books
+GitHub

-#### * This resource was referenced to get an idea for the first few lines of code and how to import the dataset properly and clean up the dataset
+- This resource was referenced to get an idea for the first few lines of code and how to import and clean the dataset.
-#### Shetty, R. (2023, October 4).
+10. Shetty, R. (2023, October 4).
 Impact of Music on Mental Health.
-Kaggle.com; Kaggle. https://www.kaggle.com/code/richa2390/impact-of-music-on-mental-health
+Kaggle

-#### * This resource was also referenced to get an idea for the first few lines of code and how to import the dataset properly and clean up the dataset
+- This resource was also referenced for the first few lines of code and how to import and clean the dataset.
-#### Su, Y. (2023, April).
+11. Su, Y. (2023, April).
 Music and Mental Health EDA.
-Kaggle.com; Kaggle. https://www.kaggle.com/code/yannansu/music-and-mental-health-e
+Kaggle